vicoapp/vico/help/jumplist.md

 Vico maintains a list of locations while you move around in files.
 Some movement commands are considered "jumps", and those jumps are remembered in a list.

-Generally, movement commands that generates jumps are those that move more than a few lines.
+Generally, movement commands that generate jumps are those that move more than a few lines.
 So the [word](move_words.html), [character](move_chars.html) and [line search](line_search.html) motion commands do not generate a jump, but the [line](move_lines.html)